 #2 | Posterior Pelvic Rotation | "Tuck Tailbone Down; Squeeze Glutes"

 While mastering the forward weight shift you may have noticed tension develop through the abdominal muscles.
 This is a key sensation to maintaining spinal and pelvic stability.
-It is very common for the lumbar spine and pelvis to arch causing excessive compression to the spine and SI joints.
-Developing an isolated posterior pelvic rotation can be difficult as it is not a common movement for the body to perform.
+It is very common for the lumbar spine and pelvis to arch causing excessive compression to the lumbar spine and SI joints.
+Developing an isolated posterior pelvic rotation can be difficult as it is not a common movement for the body to perform against gravity.
 Practice in non-weight bearing positions first.
-Once you are able to isolated the movement combine with the forward weight shift exercise from above.
+Once you are able to isolate the movement then combine with the forward weight shift exercise from above.

 Note: A posterior pelvic rotation will engage the abdominal and gluteal muscles.
 Feel for tension and engagement through these muscles.
 This is confirmation that you are performing the exercise properly.

 #3 | Scapular Protraction | "Push the Shoulder Blades Apart"

 "Push the Earth down" is one of my favorite cues to engage the upper body, specifically the scapulas.
 This movement completes the subtle rounding effect across the posterior chain (back).
 This is how we know the full abdominal complex is engaged, stabilizing the spine and pelvis throughout the exercise.
 Similar to the posterior pelvic rotation exercise above, scapular protraction is a tricky exercise to perform.
 Consider trying the reverse push-up position exercise below.
 This will assist with locking out the elbows to isolate the scapular movement.